stevesydney/binder/README.md

 # binder
-Browser extension for binding you to the text you are reading
+Browser extension for deepening your reading on le web.